dadutchboy2/bignum/readme.txt

 so (for example) 10^1000000 = 10^10^6 = 10^10^10^0.778151 = approximately 10^^3.778151

 how to use:
-1 convert number to bignum with Big(100)
+1 convert number to bignum with new Big(100)
 2 to do math, use this list:
   - bignum.cmp(x) 1 if bignum > x, 0 if bignum = x, -1 if bignum < x
   - bignum.gsp(x) sorts into array where [0] >= [1]